|

 Indicator representation:

-Red (alarm) shows vibrations of the peak-to-peak signal in the radial direction are crossing the alarm level
+Red (alarm) indicates vibrations of the peak-to-peak signal in the radial direction are crossing the alarm level

-Yellow (warning) shows vibrations of the peak-to-peak signal in the radial direction are crossing the warning level.
+Yellow (warning) indicates vibrations of the peak-to-peak signal in the radial direction are crossing the warning level.

 Long-term trend